Chapter 3704-4 Lupus Grant Programs and Project Costs

 Prior Effective Dates: 07/01/2000

 (A) Consideration for prospective grantees shall be limited to agencies meeting the criteria set forth in rule 3704-4-04 of the Administrative Code and those who submit a completed application within the time period specified in the request for proposal.
-The deadline for consideration shall be based on receipt of the application in the commission office by four-thirty p.m. on the date indicated.
+The deadline for consideration shall be based on receipt of the application in the commission office by the time and date indicated on the grant application.

 A completed application must include the following documents: